1. Rent Deposit Scheme

 People who are homeless or threatened with homelessness can also request assistance by way of a loan to pay for rent in advance.

-Landlords and tenants benefit from a dedicated member of the housing options team who will carry out checks throughout the tenancy.
-The housing officer will address any issues raised at an early stage to prevent things escalating.
+Landlords and tenants benefit from a dedicated member of the Housing Options team who will carry out checks throughout the tenancy (within the first 6 months of the tenancy).
+The Private Sector Liaison Officer can address any issues raised at an early stage to prevent things from escalating.

-- Work closely with other Council departments where necessary
+- Partnership working with other Council departments where necessary

 Making a claim

-Claiming for rent arrears or damages to a property is a simple process, landlords are required to complete an application form.
-Further checks can be carried out at the property where necessary by a housing officer.
+Claiming for rent arrears or damages to a property is a simple process, landlords are required to complete an application form and provide necessary evidence.
 We aim to process all bond claims within a maximum of three weeks from initial bond claim to issue of payment.
 Although in most cases this will be achievable within a much shorter time-scale.